groubis/campaigner/README.md

 # Campaigner
-A simple tool for running your email campaigns
+A simple tool for launching your email campaigns.

 ## What you will need
 To use the tool you will need the following: